islegendary/google-ads-local/README.md

 # Google Ads Paramters Enrichment

 This repository provides a lightweight solution for companies using Google Search Ads to improve attribution reporting.
-It captures critical click-level data from the Google Ads API, enriching web sessions that contain `gclid` parameters with campaign, ad group, and ad network details.
+It captures critical click-level data from the Google Ads API, in order to enrich web sessions that contain `gclid` parameters with campaign, ad group, and ad network details = many additional parameters are also available with configuration.

+For more information on available fields, see the [Google Ads Click View resource](https://developers.google.com/google-ads/api/fields/v20/click_view).

 ## Key Features